 Sony A7R II versus Nikon D7500

-The Sony Alpha A7R II and the Nikon D7500 are two enthusiast cameras that were officially introduced, respectively, in June 2015 and April 2017.
+The Sony Alpha A7R II and the Nikon D7500 are two enthusiast cameras that were announced, respectively, in June 2015 and April 2017.
 The A7R II is a mirrorless interchangeable lens camera, while the D7500 is a DSLR.
 The cameras are based on a full frame (A7R II) and an APS-C sensor.
 The Sony has a resolution of 42.2 megapixel, whereas the Nikon provides 20.7 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7500 is notably larger (16 percent) than the Sony A7R II.
 Moreover, the D7500 is markedly heavier (15 percent) than the A7R II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.